-In 2014-2015 there were 22,000 students in the program across Canada: 3,200 in Pre-Intensive French, 7,000 in Grade 5 or 6, the Intensive French year, and 12,000 in Post-Intensive French.
-Since its inception in Newfoundland and Labrador in 1998, there have been approximately 70,000 students enrolled in the intensive year of the program.
+Enrolment figures for 2017-2018 have not yet been cumulated at this time.
+Approximate enrolment figures across Canada in 2016-2017 were approximately 25,900: 3,300 in Pre-Intensive French (Grade 4 or 5), 6,000 in Grade 5 or 6, the Intensive French year, and 16,600 in Post-Intensive French.
+Since its inception in Newfoundland and Labrador in 1998, there have been over 100,000 students enrolled in the intensive year of the program.
 The program has grown rapidly, as may be seen in the graphs below.

-In October 2008, the 10th anniversary of the implementation of Intensive French in Newfoundland and Labrador was celebrated.
+2018 marks the 20th anniversary of the first implementation of Intensive French, in Newfoundland and Labrador.
 Click here to see the first teachers and students who helped to develop the program.